GalKJ/Learning-Diary-/README.md

  - \s recognises whitespace such as \n (new line)

  ### Keyup & Keydown
- - You can alternate the background colour of an input by listening for both events.
+ - You can alternate the background colour of an input by listening for both events

- - <!DOCTYPE html>
+ `<!DOCTYPE html>
 <html>
 <body>